NickMaev/NSerializeJson/README.md

 ## Use integer keys as array indexes ##

-By default, all serialized integer numbers are indices, so if you want serialize it as string keys you have to set `useNumKeysAsArrayIndex: false`:
+By default, all serialized integer numbers are indices, so if you want to serialize it as string keys you have to set the `useNumKeysAsArrayIndex: false`:

 ```html
 <form id="myForm">